jinglescode/devotions/_posts/bsf-genesis/2020-11-03-bsf-genesis-lesson11-day2.md

 # Questions

 **What do the details of the Lord's appearance to Abraham and Abraham's response tell about their relationship?** Abraham can hear and recognize God's voice; he does not doubt that the voice is God's speaking to him.
-He fell facedown, reflected his position before God Almighty; he is humble before God.
+He fell facedown, this reflects his position before God Almighty; he is humble before God.

 **What does it mean to "be blameless" (17:1)?** To obey God's commands and please God in our actions, thoughts, and words.